Skip to main content

 Why can’t I create an intake form to share with clients so they can easily sign the Good Faith Estimate?

-It's important to note that Good Faith Estimates should be an assessment because they include client-specific information, such as their name, date of birth, and diagnosis, prior to the client completing the document.
+It's important to note that the Good Faith Estimates shouldn’t be an intake form because they include client-specific information, such as their name, date of birth, and diagnosis, prior to the client completing the document.
 In order to accomplish this using an intake form, you'd have to include PHI on an intake form template, which we don’t recommend as it could potentially be shared with other clients in your account.

 How do I remove a diagnosis from the Good Faith Estimate?